kimchavsov/rock-paper-scissors-with-js/README.md

 If the player beat the Computer, player gain one point and viceversa.
 The winner is determine by who reach the 5 points first.

-This project is building for the purpose of learning
-I open to get feedback.
-Please contact me via: kimchavsov@gmail.com

 Thank you!